bvanschy/SourceControlSync/README.md

 images/logo.jpg
 ```

-#### AWS-RegionSystemName
+#### RegionSystemName
-This header indicates the region of the AWS S3 bucket.
+This connection string property indicates the region of the AWS S3 bucket.

 The system name can be found in the endpoint address.

-For example, with Endpoint: bvan-test.s3-website-us-east-1.amazonaws.com, the system name is `us-east-1`.
+For example, with Endpoint: bvan-test.s3-website-us-east-1.amazonaws.com, the region system name is `us-east-1`.